aspect-build/aspect-cli/CONTRIBUTING.md

 ## Releasing

+1. Check with release engineer in silo about which release version of Aspect Pro should be used to determine the version here.

-1. Push a `x.x.x` tag to the repository at the commit you want to release with the semver version you want to use for the release:
+2. Push a `x.x.x` tag to the repository at the commit you want to release with the semver version from the prior step:

     ```
     git tag x.x.x